testcontainers/workshop-go/step-7-adding-localstack.md

 ## Creating the lambda function

 The lambda function is a simple Go function that calculates the average rating of a talk.
-The function is defined in the `testdata/lambda-go` directory:
+The function is defined in the `lambda-go` directory:

 ```go
 package main